 You'd be forgiven if you got lost in the gorgeous overlooks and natural beauty of a scenic drive.
 From Long Island's Gold Coast to the Finger Lakes wine region to the idyllic Catskills, New York offers renowned byways and roads that make for the perfect escape.
-Just remember to keep six feet apart from others not in your household and bring a mask or face covering to wear when it’s not possible to maintain social distancing, and call ahead or check websites and social media to make sure attractions are open and available while staying as local as possible.
+Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Call ahead and check websites and social media to make sure attractions are open and available.
+Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
+Travelers may undergo COVID testing to test out.
+For more details, see the guidelines for the travel advisory here.
+Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.

 Route 97 was extolled as “The Most Beautiful Highway in the East.”
 Parallel to the Delaware River, this 53-mile route through a part of Orange County in the Hudson Valley and the southern part of the Catskills is perfect for experiencing nature from your vehicle.